How to Build a Green House

 • Install vents, windows, or fans to regulate temperature and humidity.

-• On negative pressure cooling greenhouses, exhaust fans are used at one end of the greenhouse to pull or exchange the air in the greenhouse out of the building with fresh outside ambient air temperature.
 The temperature within the greenhouse can be balanced through a water evaporation cooling pad system.
 Air that is chilled through water evaporation is pulled to the opposite end of the greenhouse and out of the building through large ventilation fans.
 This cycle repeats at a frequency of around 1.3 times per minute.

-• Heat can also be lowered by using glazing material with shading or IR blocking properties, this is also very effective in that the material iteslf acts as an insulator.
+• Heat can also be lowered by using glazing material with shading or IR blocking properties, this is also very effective in that the material itself acts as an insulator.
 For a more cost effective method, retractable shade nets or cloth are also used.

 Temperature Control: